-1. Lift weights - if you are not lifting weights, it makes it much more difficult to lose weight.
+If you are not lifting weights, it makes it much more difficult to lose weight.
 Building and maintaining muscle is so important because the more muscle you have, the more calories you burn just sitting here.
 It is one reason why men lose weight faster than women, they have more muscle mass.
 Alternate lifting weights one day and doing cardiovascular work the next day.

-2. Fidget - thin people fidget much more than obese people and this simple activity can burn almost 350 calories per day.
+Thin people fidget much more than obese people and this simple activity can burn almost 350 calories per day.
 Weight training and fidgeting will both help increase your metabolism.

 Like non-starchy vegetables.
 Snack on broccoli, tomatoes, celery, carrots and take advantage of the pre-cut vegetables available in your grocery stores' produce section instead of processed carbohydrates.

 Fast food can sabotage your weight loss efforts very quickly so find meals you can prepare quickly and easily at home.

-5. Savor your food - this means place your food in a bowl or on a plate and sit down and enjoy it.
+This means place your food in a bowl or on a plate and sit down and enjoy it.
 No bags, cartons or fistfuls of food allowed.

 It is important to not feel deprived and if you go way too long without enjoying some of your favorite foods, it can backfire on your diet efforts.
 No more dieting!
 Focus on foods that are good for you and enjoy them 90% of the time.
 That way, the 10% of junk food you may indulge in will not matter.

-7. Stop rewarding yourself with food - instead find activities and ways to treat yourself daily.
+Instead find activities and ways to treat yourself daily.
 Take a Yoga class, get a manicure, pedicure or facial, meet a friend for some green tea or read a good book.